 Here at Public Works, we take pride in providing utility maintenance to help make Lake Oswego a great place to live.

 News & Announcements

-The City of Lake Oswego is updating outdated, manually-read water meters to a new, wireless-read technology.
+The City is updating outdated, manually-read water meters to a new, wirelessly-read technology.
 These smart meters support efficiencies in our water system.